alfa-laboratory/YARCH/GUIDE.md

 ```

 ## ViewModel
-Contains completely prepared for display data for View (each separate subview).
+ViewModel contains completely prepared data for display.
 ViewModel is a DTO and does not contain any logic.

 # Data transfer between modules
 You should specify the id of the model to be transmitted in order to transfer data between modules A and B. Module B should access the shared storage itself and obtain the required model.
 It is not desirable to directly transfer data from one module to another.